delectable-press/clam/readme.md

 docker-compose up
 ```

+If your just interested in running it, then a simple `docker-compose up` will do.

 # License

 While this is available to be read for free, I retain all copywrite.
 It's like a book in the library, you can borrow it,